-When applicants have pre-existing health conditions, such as smoking or being overweight, many providers worry about their liability risk when discussing coverage options.
+People don’t usually think about high risk occupations being a concern with insurance.
+It’s obvious that pre-existing health conditions, such as smoking or being overweight, cause providers to worry about their liability risk when discussing coverage options.

 In those cases, insurance providers have every reason to be concerned since these types of policyholders would have a higher fatality rate.
 Consequently, this could lead to more insurance claims coming their way.

-But an occupation or hobby providers deem “high-risk” can also leave you lacking when it comes to life insurance.
+But a high risk occupation or hobby can also leave you lacking when it comes to life insurance.